Shunji Tomato Agedashi Tofu (Food of the Week)

 Shunji Nakao approximates agedashi tofu with tomato at his West LA restaurant.

 Agedashi Tofu, creamy bricks of deep-fried tofu served in dashi broth, has become famous at restaurants like Raku in Las Vegas.
-In Shunji’s hands, the “tofu” is actually made from tomato.
+Shunji actually makes “tofu” from tomatoes.
 Five tomatoes to be exact, formed into a square and blistered on the outside, creating sticky, delectable caramelization.
-The “tofu” rested in a shallow pool of savory broth.
+His “tofu” rested in a shallow pool of savory broth.
 On top, Shunji placed a single eggplant medallion and a mild shishito pepper.
 Was the tomato’s consistency anything like tofu?
-Hardly, but Shunji’s tomato agedashi tofu is still a sensational dish.
+Hardly, but tomato agedashi tofu is still a sensational dish.

 Tags: